-The biophysical attributes and qualities described in this section are largely taken from the Northwest South Island National Park Investigation Report undertaken by DOC in July 1993 as part of the creation of the Kahurangi National Park.
+The biophysical attributes and gualities described in this section are largely taken from the Northwest South Island National Park Investigation Report undertaken by DOC in July 1993 as part of the creation of the Kahurangi National Park.
+The report found the scenery to be of National Park guality.
+It is closely related to the diverse landforms, which give it scale, often a grand scale, and texture.
 They also have relevance for conservation land included in the Northern and Southern NW Coast ONL areas.

 The geology is the most diverse of any area in the country.
 It contains New Zealand's oldest evidence of volcanism and oldest fossils, and has the best assemblage of ancient Palaeozoic rocks.
-The oldest landform type in New Zealand is the flat areas of basement rock which are exposed in the Mount Arthur tablelands and Gouland Downs.
+The oldest landform type in New Zealand is the flat areas of basement rock, which are exposed in the Mount Arthur tablelands and Gouland Downs.
 The area has internationally significant karst (limestone and marble) areas and cave systems.

 The area's plant and animal life are among the most diverse in the country.
 Many native species of plants, insects, spiders and giant land snails are found nowhere else.
-The area is one of the largest unfragmented protected natural areas remaining in New Zealand.
+The area is one of the largest un-fragmented protected natural areas remaining in New Zealand.
 Its areas of alpine limestone plants are the most extensive in New Zealand.
 The flora includes more than half of the native species found in New Zealand (1226 of the 2413 species) and at least 70 of these are endemic to the area.